CoHNA Demands Correction: Ye’s WSJ Apology Mislabels Swastika as Hakenkreuz

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-What is CoHNA asking Ye and The Wall Street Journal to do?
+What correction is CoHNA asking Ye and The Wall Street Journal to make?

-The Swastika has signified auspiciousness, well-being, and good fortune across Hindu, Buddhist, and Jain communities for millennia.
-The Hakenkreuz was used by the Nazi party.
+The article states that the Swastika has signified auspiciousness, well-being, and good fortune in Hindu, Buddhist, and Jain communities for millennia.
+It says Hitler and the Nazi party called their emblem the Hakenkreuz, or hooked cross, not the Swastika.